vicky87883/CryptoTrack/README.md

 # 🚀 Crypto Dashboard – Developer Test (VR Automations) | Created Using PERN (PostgreSQL, Express, ReactJS, NodeJS)

 This is a full-stack crypto dashboard project built for the VR Automations developer test.
 It displays real-time and historical cryptocurrency data using CoinGecko API, PostgreSQL, Node.js, React, and Chart.js.
-It includes a backend cron job for fetching and storing data every minute.
+It includes a backend cron job for fetching and storing data every hour.

 ---